FC Volyn Lutsk: Soviet period

 In the beginning of 1960 in connection with expanding of the second tier (2nd) of the Soviet football (Soviet Class B) to Lutsk city was granted a place among "teams of masters".
 Since the strongest team of the city and region GDO Lutsk was part of the Armed Forces society, it was decided to create absolutely new team under auspices of the regional organization of the Volunteer Sports Society "Avanhard".
 Its actual name the team received on April 3, 1960 when it was time to apply for the competitions.
 According to one of the players of that time Mykhailo Kuzmin, at the gathering of players and the team's staff it was debated for long time what name the team will have.
 Among variations there were "Dynamo" (as the leading regional team in 1946–1956) or more patriotic "Styr" until one of the players did not say "Volyn"...
 After a brief pause, everyone caused a noise and unanimously determined that it is what needed to be.

 Its opening match Volyn played in Kirovohrad (today Kropyvnytskyi) on 10 April 1960.
-It was when the team earned its first victory with the score 3:1 with the first goal scored by Volodymyr Boichenko.
+It was when the team earned its first victory with the score 3–1 with the first goal scored by Volodymyr Boichenko.
 He was the first player who made a hat-trick in that match.
 Its debuting match at the Avanhard Stadium in Lutsk took place on 2 May 1960 with Sudobudivnyk Mykolaiv.
 That match ended in goalless draw.
-Its first home victory Volyn gained on 7 May 1960 over Avanhard Chernivtsi 2:1.
+Its first home victory Volyn gained on 7 May 1960 over Avanhard Chernivtsi 2–1.
 The first goal at home was scored by Viktor Pyasetskyi.
 Its first season Volyn finished 13th among 17 teams, while throughout the season being among the best 10 teams with misfortunes at the final rounds moved the team to the bottom of the table.
 The next two seasons for Volyn were disastrous, twice in the row the team was placing dead last.
 In 1963 there were some reforms in the Soviet football and Class B was downgraded to third tier.
 It was the season when the Volyn's crisis was ending and it rose to 17th place out of 20 teams.
-But during the relegation play-off matches of that season against the regional champion, the Lutsk team lost to the Volodymyr team "Zenit" 0:1 and 3:3.
+But during the relegation play-off matches of that season against the regional champion, the Lutsk team lost to the Volodymyr team "Zenit" 1–0 and 3–3.
 Nonetheless, it was "Volyn" that the regional leadership decided to keep in class "B".

 In the following, the team's results improved, but its weakness was instability.
 A great start to the 1964 season was marred by continuous failures in the second half.
 The Volhynians demonstrated a rather bright game in 1966, when they were among the leading five for 30 rounds.
 But again - a series of defeats and goalless draws pushed the team down to 12th place, although it was mere 4 points away from the same fifth place.
 In the following seasons, the team performed with disruptions, jumping from twelfth to nineteenth place in the table.